Cold wave

-A cold wave (known in some regions as a cold snap, cold spell, Arctic blast, or Arctic Snap) is a weather phenomenon that is distinguished by a cooling of the air.
+A cold wave (known in some regions as a cold snap, cold spell, Arctic blast, or Arctic snap) is a weather phenomenon that is distinguished by a cooling of the air.
 Specifically, as used by the U.S. National Weather Service, a cold wave is a rapid fall in temperature within a 24-hour period requiring substantially increased protection to agriculture, industry, commerce, and social activities.
 The precise criteria for a cold wave are the rate at which the temperature falls, and the minimum to which it falls.
 This minimum temperature is dependent on the geographical region and time of year.

 In the United States, a cold spell is defined as the national average high temperature dropping below 20 F. A cold wave of sufficient magnitude and duration may be classified as a cold air outbreak (CAO).

 Effects

+Impact on humans and livestocks health

 A cold wave can cause death and injury to livestock and wildlife.
 Exposure to cold mandates greater caloric intake for all animals, including humans, and if a cold wave is accompanied by heavy and persistent snow, grazing animals may be unable to reach needed food and die of hypothermia or starvation.
 They often necessitate the purchase of foodstuffs to feed livestock at considerable cost to farmers.

 Cold spells are associated with increased mortality rates in populations around the world.
 Both cold waves and heat waves cause deaths, though different groups of people may be susceptible to different weather events.
 More temperature-attributable deaths occur during a cold wave than in a heat wave, though the mortality rate is higher in undeveloped regions of the world.

+Infrastucture

 Extreme winter cold often causes poorly insulated water pipelines and mains to freeze.
 Even some poorly protected indoor plumbing ruptures as water expands within them, causing much damage to property and costly insurance claims.
 Demand for electrical power and fuels rises dramatically during such times, even though the generation of electrical power may fail due to the freezing of water necessary for the generation of hydroelectricity.
 Some metals may become brittle at low temperatures.
-Motor vehicles may fail when antifreeze fails or motor oil gels, producing a failure of the transportation system.
+Motor vehicles may fail when antifreeze fails, fuel or oil gels, or batteries fail producing a failure of the transportation system.

 Fires become even more of a hazard during extreme cold.
 Water mains may break and water supplies may become unreliable, making firefighting more difficult.
 The air during a cold wave is typically denser and thus contains more oxygen, so when air that a fire draws in becomes unusually cold it is likely to cause a more intense fire.
 However, snow may stop spreading of fires, especially wildfires.